Ultimatum of July 23, 1914: Austro-Hungarian suspicions

 Austro-Hungarian authorities suspected the Kingdom of Serbia's role in the attack before their investigation began.
 Investigators uncovered a plot with conspirators in both Bosnia-Herzegovina and Serbia, and revealed the involvement of the Serbian Black Hand—an organization headed by chief of Serbian military intelligence Dragutin Dimitrijević.

 Investigators believed that the perpetrators were aided by Kingdom of Serbia military personnel and border guards in both preparing for the attack and in the exfiltration of accomplices, many of whom were still presumed at large after the assassination.
-Austrian diplomats in Serbia also observed a discrepancy between official expressions of condolence and the public's reaction to the Archduke's murder;
+Austrian diplomats in Serbia also observed a discrepancy between official expressions of condolence and the public's reaction to the Archduke's murder.

-The Dual Monarchy anticipated a major crisis in the Balkan Peninsula months before the assassination, by at least as early as the beginning of 1914, Intelligence sources reported that Tsar Nicholas II favored a conflict with the Dual Monarchy, and were certain that the anticipated crisis would erupt before the year's end.
+The Dual Monarchy anticipated a major crisis in the Balkan Peninsula months before the assassination.
+By at least as early as the beginning of 1914, intelligence sources reported that Tsar Nicholas II favored a conflict with the Dual Monarchy, and were certain that the anticipated crisis would erupt before the year's end.
 Their assessment was corroborated by assets and agents in Bosnia-Herzegovina during the June investigation.

 Russia had progressively marginalized Austria-Hungary in the region since the two Balkan Wars.
 Bulgaria, allied with the Dual Monarchy, suffered a decisive defeat in the Second War.

 Serbia, the "Piedmont of the South Slavs"

 By the turn of the 19th century, Austria-Hungary's eastern and southern possessions were restive, and nationalism was on the rise everywhere.

 The Kingdom of Serbia worried Vienna since it had unilaterally declared its independence in 1878.
 The Serbian Obrenović dynasty had been a client of Austria-Hungary until its violent dissolution in the 1903 May Coup.
-New monarch Peter I, with the backing of the Serbian Radical Party, pivoted to a French alliance.
+The new monarch Peter I, with the backing of the Serbian Radical Party, pivoted to a French alliance.
 Serbia's victory in the Balkan Wars of 1913 only heightened nationalist fervor in Belgrade.
 Serbia was transforming from a middling state to a rapidly growing power with close ties to Russia; Austria-Hungary and the German Empire were determined to force it back into lockstep with the Central Powers.
-And the Romania's government in Bucharest, a traditional ally of the Dual Monarchy, was now pivoting to Serbia's position against the Bulgarians, who made no secret of their territorial ambitions in Romania.
+Meanwhile, the Romanian government in Bucharest, a traditional ally of the Dual Monarchy, was now pivoting to Serbia's position against the Bulgarians, who made no secret of their territorial ambitions in Romania.

 Nationalist, ethnic, and religious tensions within the Dual Monarchy also intensified.
-In 1905, South Slavic representatives in regional assemblies within the Austrian-Hungarian Empire began to form voting blocs in parliaments in Dalmatia and Croatia; in 1908 one such coalition attained a majority in the Sabor (Croatian Parliament) in Zagreb.
+In 1905, South Slavic representatives in regional assemblies within the Austrian-Hungarian Empire began to form voting blocs in parliaments in Dalmatia and Croatia.
+In 1908, one such coalition attained a majority in the Sabor (Croatian Parliament) in Zagreb.

 In the early months of 1914, Serbia, too, was beset by internal strife.
 Crown Prince Alexander—who had been made regent because of his father's weakened state—feuded with his military, while Prime Minister Nikola Pašić held de facto executive power.
-Pašić's participation in the parliamentary elections of August 14, 1914 only exacerbated tensions in Belgrade.
+Pašić's participation in the parliamentary elections of August 14, 1914, only exacerbated tensions in Belgrade.